Nagesh-Cheripally/Nagesh-Cheripally/README.md

 What I bring to the table 🧠:

 - Excellent skills in Python, R & SQL; familiarity with C, Java, JavaScript (particularly D3.js), HTML/CSS.
-- Working knowledge of Docker & (AWS S3, SageMaker Studio, GroundTruth, Athena, QuickSight) for putting ML models into production via Flask Apps.
+- Worked using these tools of Docker & (AWS S3, SageMaker Studio, GroundTruth, Athena, QuickSight) for putting ML models into production via Flask Apps.
 - Experience with Big Data technologies such as PySpark, Spark, Hive, MapReduce.
 - Ability to work with Git & GitHub in an Agile Development method.